-To write a poem I don’t just sit back
+To write this part I don’t just sit back

-it is where I will search for their traces or his scent
+it is where I will search for their traces or her scent

 Where I would go back to prior days

-Unlike when it hails in Manchester (in 2016 I wrote ‘London’ instead) everything halts.
+Unlike in Manchester when it hails (in 2016 I wrote ‘London’ instead), everything halts.
 Even the unbearable cold that cuts through thick layers of wool, cotton, concrete, glass, and gladness.
-(It has been 2018.)

 Nothing is never too late.